 More than any other state in the country, Illinois relies on property taxes to fund public schools.
 As a result, districts in prosperous areas can spend a lot more per student than districts in low-income or rural areas.
-A group of lawmakers charged with revamping this scheme has been meeting since summer, facing a deadline of February first.
-But the group isn’t moving fast enough for State Senator Andy Manar.
+A group of lawmakers charged with revamping this scheme has been meeting since summer, facing a Feb.
+1st deadline.
+But the group isn’t moving fast enough for State Sen. Andy Manar.
 He’s the leading Democrat on the commission.
 He’s also considering running for governor.

 “Flabbergasted” is the word Manar used to describe his reaction to the latest school funding commission meeting.
 That’s pretty strong language for the Democrat from Bunker Hill, who has sat through more education meetings -- and drafted more school funding legislation -- than most other members of the commission.